• Skip to primary navigation

 When I think of typical bakery muffins, my mind always forms a picture of a fresh-baked, buttery blueberry muffin that's loaded with sugar and not-so great ingredients.

-These gluten free almond flour blueberry muffins are a little different, but have just as much flavor and a perfectly moist texture.
+These almond flour blueberry muffins are a little different, but have just as much flavor and a perfectly moist texture.

-My recipe is made with simple paleo ingredients that you can feel good about eating.
+My recipe is made with simple paleo friendly ingredients, like almond flour and coconut sugar, that you can feel good about eating.
 They're healthy and lower in sugar than your average muffin, but still taste fantastic!

 • healthy: made with real food ingredients and not loaded with sugar